jlandis320/habitton/README.md

 Once you log in, you'll see links to create a new habit or view all your habits.
 "Make A Habit" takes you to the new habit view, where you can select a habit category and create a habit.
 "See Your Habits" brings you to a view of all your habits.
 From there, you can click on a habit to mark it complete for that day, or edit/delete the habit.

-Mark your habits as complete each day and rack up completion dots.
+Mark your habits as complete each day and rack up completion dots!

 ## Getting Started